DorkHelmet/rankingsystems/CTA-RankingSystem-2023-12-15.md

 * Match Making is still using the hidden ELO this can mean that you sometimes lose/gain more points than you would assume based on your opponent's current ranking on the leaderboard.
 * Leaderboard camping is prevented by forcing a number of games played based on the tier, or no reward will be awarded.

-The new system currently in place replaced the old system, which was a more pure skilled-based ELO system, and moved more towards a progression system but it is a strange mix, below follows a proposal to continue towards a more progression-oriented leaderboard system.
+The new system currently in place replaced the old system, which was a more pure skilled-based ELO system, and moved everything more towards a progression system but it is a strange mix, below follows a proposal to continue towards a more progression-oriented leaderboard system.

 # Proposal for changes to the Leaderboard
 League of Legends has by far one of the most successful online leaderboard implementations (it is similar in Legends of Runeterra) so instead of re-inventing the wheel when it comes to leaderboards why not do something similar?
 Though LoL and LoR have a lot more active players than CTA does, so scaling it down a bit might be the way to go, and keep some things things similar to what it is now.
+The minimum number of games that has to be played, I think is good, and would recommend leaving as it is.

 ## The Tiers
 * Bronze